Determination of Bioactive Compounds in Roots of Different Ages

 widely used for generations by the native northern Thais.
 They have been used as tonics

-juice or powder from sun dried flesh of White Kwao Krua root are mixed with cow milk
+body.
+The juice or powder from sun dried flesh of White Kwao Krua root are mixed with

-or honey and prepared as pills in northern Thai folk medicines (Anusarnsunthorn, 1932).
+cow milk or honey and prepared as pills in northern Thai folk medicines (Anusarnsunthorn,

-which depend on the ages of the roots and locations of cultivation.
-The present study
+compounds which depend on the ages of the roots and locations of cultivation.
+The present

-compared the contents of some bioactive compounds found in roots of White Kwao Krua
+study compared the contents of some bioactive compounds found in roots of White Kwao

-and Red Kwao Krua which were harvested at different ages from various locations in
+Krua and Red Kwao Krua which were harvested at different ages from various locations

 MATERIALS AND METHODS